Albert Emon

 Albert Emon (born 24 June 1953) is a French football manager and former player.
-He was most recently in charge of the Ligue 1 club AC Ajaccio.
+He was most recently in charge of the Ligue 1 club Ajaccio.

 Club career

-As a player, Emon won the Ligue 1 with Olympique de Marseille in 1972 and the Coupe de France in 1980 with AS Monaco.
-Emon also played for Stade de Reims and Olympique Lyonnais.
+As a player, Emon won the Ligue 1 with Marseille in 1972 and the Coupe de France in 1980 with Monaco.
+Emon also played for Reims and Lyon.

 International career

 Emon won eight caps and scored one goal for the France national team.

 Coaching career

-Emon coached Olympique Marseille in 2007 before being replaced by Eric Gerets.
-On 7 June 2009, he signed a three-year contract with AS Cannes.
+Emon coached Marseille in 2007 before being replaced by Eric Gerets.
+On 7 June 2009, he signed a three-year contract with Cannes.